What do volunteer fellows do?

 We’re honored to showcase the traditional music of Alaska’s oldest cultures, with one Alaska Native song played during most hours on weekdays.

 An essential part of our programming is our news, weather, and community information.
 We report on what’s happening and what’s relevant to Western Alaska, with daily newscasts, hourly weather reports, and bulletin-board-style announcements for the communities in our region.
-Our daily hotline program (featuring point-to-point messages) is perhaps our most popular; it allows residents in Western Alaska to keep in touch, even if they don’t have access to a telephone, a computer, or, for that matter, electricity.
+Our daily hotline program (featuring person-to-person messages) is perhaps our most popular; it allows residents in Western Alaska to keep in touch, even if they don’t have access to a phone, a computer, or, for that matter, electricity.

 KNOM is a Catholic station (the oldest in the United States), and we’re proud to broadcast nightly readings of the Rosary and weekly airings of the Mass, as we’ve been doing for decades.
 Our inspirational spots are also one of our oldest traditions; listeners in Western Alaska can hear these brief, 30-to-90-second messages on uplifting topics during most of our broadcast hours.